Anemia in Pregnancy

 Risk Factors for Anemia in Pregnancy

 All pregnant women are at risk for becoming anemic.
 That's because they need more iron and folic acid than usual.
-But the risk is higher in these situations:
+But the risk is higher if you:

-- Vomiting a lot because of morning sickness
+- Vomit a lot because of morning sickness

 - Don't eat enough foods that are rich in iron